 The Ideal Participant:

-• Has demonstrated potential for advancement or career growth, though this is not a focused management development program.
+• Has demonstrated potential for advancement or career growth.

-• Supports women professionals at UC Davis and seeks to learn concepts that improve their effectiveness at work.
+• Supports woman-identified professionals and seeks to learn concepts that improve their effectiveness at work and hear about the career journeys of established UC leaders.

 Outcomes: